bwasmith/Rhew-R-Pi/setting_up_raspberry_pi/README.md

 <img src=./sample_noobs.png width=500; height=370>

-Continue through and your Raspberry Pi should be up and running.
+Continue through the Noobs application and your Raspberry Pi should be up and running.

 ##Basic Setup
 Keyboard and local time needs to be set up following installation.

-Open the terminal
+Open a terminal, and

     sudo raspi-config